Rare Poultry Breeders' Association

 Modern Game - except black red, pile, duckwing, brown red & birchen (Bantam Only)

-Old English Game - except black red, blue red, ginger, brown red, duckwing (Large & Bantam), black, birchen, grey, crele, pile, spangle (Bantam Only)
+Old English Game - except black red, (Large & Bantam), black, birchen, grey, crele, pile, spangle (Bantam Only)

 Orpington - except black (Large & Bantam), buff (Large Fowl Only)